Realman78/VoiceComet/README.md

 # VoiceComet
 Social networking app with added features for audio files posting.
 NEXT:
-- notifications for message, follow, like and so on.
 - Photo and video upload to chats and feed
 - voice command text messaging
 - Refactor so that I dont use the same HTML code in almost every view